 According to head and neck surgeon Dr. Catherine Sinclair, “Three main benefits [of RFA] would be avoidance of long-term hormone supplementation, neck scar, and long-term calcium problems.”

 Because the RFA procedure only targets affected tissue, the thyroid can continue functioning normally.
 Most patients do not require lifetime medications to maintain their thyroid function after thyroid RFA, and there is typically no scarring.
-Per the video above, patients often see a reduction in nodule size within 2 to 3 weeks.
+Patients often see a reduction in nodule size within 2 to 3 weeks.

 While some patients require a few hours of recovery time, many feel ready to return to work or school immediately.
 According to endocrine surgeon Dr. Emad Kandil, the majority of patients can return to normal activities 30 minutes after their procedure.
 Many patients return to work the same day.

 In comparison, after surgery on the thyroid nodule, Dr. Kandil requires his patients to take a minimum of two weeks off.
-They may need to live with restrictions for six or more months following their surgery.
+They may need to live with restrictions for six or more months following thyroid nodule surgery.

 Dr. Kandil also emphasizes that most patients do not report any pain following RFA treatments and that there is some transient pain present in about 12% of all cases.
 “In my experience,” Dr. Kandil said, “I believe only 4% of my patients had this pain.”